skedgo/tripgo-api/docs/extensions.md

 2. Add new transport modes through our TSP Connectors.
 3. Add new regions through our Region Connectors (coming soon).

 ---

+# Regions

+## Unlocking regions

+To get results for regions with providers that aren't using Open Data, or which we haven't yet been connected to our system, please get in touch with our team [by mail](mailto:api@skedgo.com) or on [Slack](http://slack.tripgo.com/) (by [self-invite](http://slackin.tripgo.com/)).

+### Rio de Janeiro (Brazil) 🌎

+1. Go to [Fetransport Site](https://www.fetranspor.com.br/) and make sure you agree with the data terms.
+Contact us if you need help for this.
+2. Forward your confirmation mail to [api@skedgo.com](mailto:api@skedgo.com)
+3. We will then unlock the region for your API key.

+---

+# Transport providers

 ## Unlocking transport modes